 Web Hosting vs WordPress Hosting

 You can start a website by installing WordPress into any standard web hosting plan, be it shared, VPS, or dedicated hosting.
-But now you don’t need to take the pain of installing WordPress manually with WordPress hosting services.
+However, you don’t need to take the pain of installing WordPress manually when you choose WordPress hosting services.

-A WordPress hosting is a web hosting service specifically designed for WordPress.
-It has automatic WordPress install feature and other options to let you set up your website quickly.
+A WordPress host is a web hosting service specifically designed for WordPress.
+It has an automatic WordPress install feature and other options to let you set up your website quickly.

-In a nutshell, web hosting is the general service you can use to create a site on any platform, static HTML website or dynamic CMS-based website whereas WordPress hosting is for building only WordPress website easily and quickly.
+In a nutshell, web hosting is the general service you can use to create a site (static HTML website or dynamic CMS-based) on any platform, whereas WordPress hosting is for building only WordPress website easily and quickly.

 Managed WordPress Hosting